Province of German Bohemia

-It included parts of northern and western Bohemia, at that time primarily populated by ethnic Germans.
-Important population centers were Reichenberg (now Liberec), Aussig (Ústí nad Labem), Teplitz-Schönau (Teplice), Dux (Duchcov), Eger (Cheb), Marienbad (Mariánské Lázně), Karlsbad (Karlovy Vary), Gablonz an der Neiße (Jablonec nad Nisou), Leitmeritz (Litoměřice), Brüx (Most) and Saaz (Žatec).
-The land that comprised the province would later form an integral part of the territory later known as the "Sudetenland".
+The proclaimers laid claim to parts of northern and western Bohemia, at that time primarily populated by ethnic Germans.
+Important population centers within the envisioned province were Reichenberg (now Liberec), Aussig (Ústí nad Labem), Teplitz-Schönau (Teplice), Dux (Duchcov), Eger (Cheb), Marienbad (Mariánské Lázně), Karlsbad (Karlovy Vary), Gablonz an der Neiße (Jablonec nad Nisou), Leitmeritz (Litoměřice), Brüx (Most) and Saaz (Žatec).
+The land claimed for the province would later be associated with the "Sudetenland".